taoyama/azure-bigcompute/README.md

 ###  Try CUDA Samples and GROMACS

-* Latest Secure Install of CUDA available and samples on RAID0 (/data/data default) @ NVIDIA_CUDA-8.0_Samples for Ubuntu and in /usr/local/cuda-8.0/samples for CentOS 7.3. just a make within each would suffice.
+* Latest Secure Install of CUDA available and samples on RAID0 (/data/data default) @ NVIDIA_CUDA-8.0_Samples for Ubuntu and in /usr/local/cuda-8.0/samples for CentOS 7.3. just a make within each would suffice post successful provisioning.
 * Securely install GROMACS via the following for GPU Usage.
-For both GPU and MPI Usage please use the **extra** <code>-DGMX_MPI=on</code> cmake option
+For both GPU and MPI Usage please use the following **extra** <code>-DGMX_MPI=on</code> cmake option
 	```
 	yum/apt-get install -y cmake